 Laker & Silversides

-These cabins were built in 1985 and can accommodate up to 8 people each.
-There are 2 bedrooms on the main floor each with three twin beds.
+These cabins were built in 1985 and can accommodate up to seven people each.
+There are two bedrooms on the main floor with a total of five twin beds.
 The loft has two twin beds.
 The cabins are located approximately 100 feet from the shoreline which can be accessed via the boat launch.